 Failure to inspect and if necessary replace the safety belt assembly under the above conditions could result in severe personal injuries in the event of a collision.

-Refer to Cleaning and maintaining the safety belts in the Cleaning chapter.
+Refer to Interior in the Cleaning chapter.

 AIR BAG SUPPLEMENTAL RESTRAINT SYSTEM (SRS)